Ruchitha2018/React-Interview-Questions/Basics/index.md

 - Unidirectional/one-way data flow

-## What is JSX?
+## 3. What is JSX?

 - A syntax extension that allows you to write HTML-like code within JavaScript.
 - Syntactic Sugar for the `React.createElement(type, props, ...children)`

-## What are the ways of creating components
+## 4. What are the ways of creating components

 - Functional Components
 - Class Components

-## What are States?
+## 5. What are States?

 - It is an object that is used to store information and holds dynamic data while the app is running, like user input, button clicks, or data fetched from a server.
 - Mutuable and Dynamic Data
 - When a components state changes, React automatically re-renders
 - Managed with `useState` hook.

-## What are Props?
+## 6. What are Props?

 - Way to pass static/dynamic data from parent to child components.
 - Immutable
 - Passed as Attributes

-## What is Key Prop?
+## 7. What is Key Prop?

 - Special attribute should include when mapping arrays/objects.
 - Helps which items have changed, added or removed.
 - Used for performance optimization.
 - Should be unique value

-## What is Virtual DOM?
+## 8. What is Virtual DOM?

 - It is the lightweight copy of the real DOM.
 - Steps:
   - When component re-renders, React creates a virtual copy of the Real DOM i.e., virtual DOM.
   - When app data changes, React first updates the Virtual DOM, not the Real DOM.
-  - React compares the updated virtual DOM with the previous version of the virtual DOM called Diffing.
+  - React compares the updated virtual DOM with the previous version of the virtual DOM called **Diffing**.
   - React identifies which parts of the virtual DOM have changed (e.g., new elements, deleted elements, updated content) and needs to be reflected in the real DOM.
-  - It updates only the changed parts of the real DOM, making the app fast and efficient called Reconciliation.
+  - It updates only the changed parts of the real DOM, making the app fast and efficient called **Reconciliation**.
   - Reconciliation helps React figure out the smallest number of changes to make, improving performance and speed.
+  -
-## What are Controlled Components?
+## 9. What are Controlled Components?

 - Forms element state is managed by React.
 - Value of the input is controlled by the components state.
 - Uses `useState()`

-## What are Uncontrolled Components?
+## 10. What are Uncontrolled Components?

 - Forms element state is managed by DOM.
 - Input value is accessed using a ```ref```.

-## What is React Fiber
+## 11. What is React Fiber
 - React Fiber is the new reconciliation engine in React (introduced in React 16) that improves rendering performance.
   - Incremental rendering – Splits work into chunks for smooth updates
   - Concurrency – Prioritizes updates for a better user experience
   - Pausing & resuming rendering – Avoids UI blocking
   - Better animations & transitions – More fluid interactions

-## What are Synthetic Events?
+## 12. What are Synthetic Events?
 - Are wrapper elements around the browser's native element.
 - Provide consistent behaviour across different browsers and optimize event handling.

-## What is Children Prop?
+## 13. What is Children Prop?
 - It is a special prop that allows to pass content(text, element or component) to a component from its parent.
 - commonly used in layout components like wrappers, containers or modal dialogs.

-## What are Fragments?
+## 14. What are Fragments?

 - It is the way to group multiple elements together without adding extra `div` or nodes.
 - `<></>`
 - `<React.Fragment></React.Fragment>`

-## What are Portals?
+## 15. What are Portals?

 - It allows us to render components outside the parent component DOM hierarchy.
 - Examples are Modals, Tooltips, Notifications